nlherzog/Biophysical-Tracking/README.md

   extract_slices is an ImageJ macro used for pulling the pre-TFH treatment slice from the artificial condensate timelapse movies

-  TrackMate_Threshhold_Batch is an ImageJ macro in Jython used for detecting and tracking artificial condensates
+  TrackMate_Threshhold_Batch is an ImageJ macro (WRITTEN IN JYTHON) used for detecting and tracking artificial condensates

+ ### Python scripts
   alpha-logD_1anova is a python script used to run one-way ANOVA statistical analysis on alpha vs. logD data

   alpha-logD_ttest is a python script used to run Welch's t-test on alpha vs. logD data